Contents

 The data leak of 49 million clients from electronics manufacturer Dell, which became known at the end of April after a cybercriminal posted an ad on the dark web, is an example of the consequences of a poorly structured access rights management process and lack of data operation monitoring.
 The attacker infiltrated a Dell partner reseller and retail portal whose API could be used to search for order information.
 Access to the portal was obtained by registering multiple accounts on behalf of non-existent companies whose data was not verified in the system in any way.
 The status of an authorized partner was assigned immediately after registering an account.
 The attacker then created a program that generated around 5,000 requests per minute and collected data over several weeks, as requests for data were not monitored or blocked in any way.
 Ultimately, the attacker collected an impressive amount of information in a short time.
 Dell confirmed the leak and emailed its customers to inform them of the incident.

-Protecting an organization from information leaks requires comprehensive technical and organizational measures across the entire infrastructure.
+Protecting an organization from data breaches requires comprehensive technical and organizational measures across the entire infrastructure.
 The following are our recommendations to help prevent the leakage of valuable data.

 Protection against network and user device compromise